 A sales launch plan communicates your potential

-In building a sales launch plan, we bring everything into alignment.
+At the beginning of Phase 2 we build a sales launch plan, which brings everything into alignment.
+We look at.
 We look at your marketing opportunity assessment, which tells us who your target customers are; the total sales potential for your product in each of your intended markets; and what the competitive environment is like.
 We review your branding and packaging, your costs, and potential profits.